Vermont State House: Exterior facade and dome

-The dome and roofs were originally painted a dark terracotta red to suggest Tuscan tile.
-The dome was not gilded until the early 20th century, when many states did so as a part of the Colonial Revival style.
+Ceres

 The dome is topped by a statue named Agriculture, a representation of Ceres, an ancient Roman goddess of agriculture.
 The original statue was carved by Vermont artist Larkin Goldsmith Mead, who also carved the large bust of Lincoln in the Hall of Inscriptions on the State House's ground floor.
 This statue was installed in 1858.
 When the first statue rotted out a replacement based on Mead's original was carved in 1938 by then 87-year-old Dwight Dwinell, Sergeant-at-Arms (in Vermont this official position is similar in nature to the White House Chief Usher).
 In April 2018 the second statue was removed.
 The current statue was carved by Chris Miller out of a laminated block of mahogany and was based on a one-quarter scale model created by Jerry Williams which was also based on the original 1858 statue.

 The Doric portico, the main ceremonial entrance, houses a granite statue of Ethan Allen.
-Ethan Allen was a founder of Vermont and commander of the Green Mountain Boys, an early Vermont military infantry active during the Vermont Republic, (1777–1791).
+Ethan Allen was a founder of Vermont and commander of the Green Mountain Boys, an early Vermont military infantry active during the Vermont Republic (1777–1791).
 The statue was carved by Aristide Piccini in 1941, to replace the original marble version carved by Larkin Goldsmith Mead in 1858.
 The architect Stanford White (1853–1906) considered Silloway's Vermont State House to be the finest example of the Greek Revival style in the United States.